mounikaduddukuri/S15/README.md

 ### Model architecture.

-as vanishing points, object locations, and room alignment.
+As vanishing points, object locations, and room alignment.
 A local view (as is commonly used for stereo matching) is insufficient to notice important features such as these.

 As illustrated in Fig. 1, the global, coarse-scale network contains five feature extraction layers of convolution and max-pooling, followed by two fully connected layers.
 The input, feature map and output sizes are also given in Fig. 1.
 The final output is at 1/4-resolution compared to the input (which is itself downsampled from the original dataset by a factor of 2), and corresponds to a center crop containing most of the input (as we describe later, we lose a small border area due to the first layer of the fine-scale network and image transformations).